-As the aircraft crosses the runway threshold, extend the airbrakes and begin to flare, gently raising the nose just above the horizon.
-Reduce the thrust levers to Flight Idle and the aircraft should touch down smoothly.
+As the aircraft arrives over the runway, start to bring it into a flare, gently raising the nose just above the horizon.
+Reduce the thrust levers to idle and the aircraft should touch down smoothly.

-After touchdown, move the thrust levers to Ground Idle, gently lower the nose-wheel onto the runway and extend the lift spoilers by moving the airbrake handle fully aft.
+Extend the airbrakes and lift spoilers by moving the airbrake handle fully aft.
 Apply gentle braking and, once the aircraft has slowed, turn onto the first available taxiway to the right.